Technion236272/2022a-BalanceMe/docs/overview.md

 * [ ] set_transaction-a page where the user adds a transaction (after pressing FAB)
 * [ ] settings- the main settings page
 * [ ] welcome- the home page shown if a user isn't signed in.
+* [ ] archive- a page where the user can view past transactions, category, by month/year
+* [ ] connection_lost- an error page shown if the user has no internet connection
+* [ ] set_workspace- the page where users can create, join and invite to workspaces
+* [ ] summary- a page which shows the user the total difference between expected and total incomes/expenses

 ##widgets
 > generic widgets used